Beginners Guide: How to set up and get started with your new iPad

-Welcome to your new iPad!
-Here's how to set it up and get started with it!

-Whether you've just bought a new 9.7-inch iPad Pro, its bigger 12.9-inch cousin, or one of the iPads Air or Mini, the first thing you want to do is get it set up so you can get started using it!
+Whether you just got the new, lower-priced 9.7-inch iPad (5th Generation) or one of the bigger and more powerful iPads Pro, the first thing you want to do is get it set up so you can get started using it!

-That includes going through the initial "Hello!" set up, adding any additional accounts you might have like Google or Microsoft, making sure iMessage and FaceTime are up and running so you can connect to your friends and family, Siri and Touch ID are working so everything is as convenient as possible, your apps and games are downloaded so you can get on Snapchat and Clash Royale, and more.
+That includes going through the initial "Hello!" set up, adding any additional accounts you might have like Google or Microsoft, making sure iMessage and FaceTime are up and running so you can connect to your friends and family, Siri and Touch ID are working so everything is as convenient as possible, your apps and games are downloaded so you can get you social and your gaming — and your social gaming! — on.

 If this is your first time, and all of that sounds like a bunch of technobabble, don't worry.
 We'll walk you through all of it and get you up and enjoying your new iPad in no time!